 A law preventing people from selling houses to each other in London would impede it.
 Too draconian?
 In that case, perhaps a similar outcome could be achieved more incrementally at local level.
 Boroughs could stop collecting rubbish, slag off their own schools, encourage police officers to be lazy, and let packs of dangerous dogs roam public parks, snarling, biting and defecating freely on the grass.
 Southwark could close Borough Market.
 Lambeth could rip out Windrush Square.
 Sadiq Khan could end all new public transport investment and launch a campaign called London Is Closed.
 A sustained collective effort of that kind would soon limit the capital’s attractions, deter foreign investment and eventually bring its population down.
 Perhaps house prices and rent levels would then fall and there would be more social housing to go round.
 But it is difficult to say if life for most Londoners, however affluent, however poor, would be better or worse overall.

 Enough facetiousness.
 Despite my large reservations, Anna Minton’s book is worth a read.
-Housing in London is an unruly octopus of an issue and hers is a focussed and committed attempt to get to grips with it – no easy task, and one that is routinely beyond me.
+Housing in London is an unruly octopus of an issue and hers is a focussed and committed attempt to get to grips with it – no easy task.
 But while sections of Big Capital are penetrating and persuasive, its diagnosis of London’s housing predicament, though often crisply detailed, is selective, reductive and one-dimensional, too often feeding the self-perpetuating set of narrow arguments and fixed false beliefs that the Grand Narrative comprises.
 It is a comfortable place to be, applauded by admirers, insulated against disturbance.
 A luxury home, in its way.

 You can buy Anna Minton’s Big Capital via here.